wp-plugins/jano-wp-woocommerce-advanced-search/README.txt

 live Demo : <a href="http://www.w3beginner.com/janothemes/" target="_blank">here</a>

-<b>We are going to lunch the premium version of this plugin in few days.</b>
+<b>We are going to launch the premium version of this plugin in few days.</b>
 features :
 <ul>
 <li>Show post image in search result.</li>